woguta/Bacterial-WGS/Illumina.md

 echo "Concatenation for all samples is complete!"
 ```

-ii) using R, R script
+ii) R script for R

 ```
 install.packages("data.table")